insightsengineering/scda.test/tests/testthat/_snaps/table_aet04.md

                                   Grade 3-4       36 (26.9%)    34 (25.4%)     36 (27.3%)
                                   4               36 (26.9%)    34 (25.4%)     36 (27.3%)

-# AET04 variant 9 is produced correctlyb(with a Difference in Incidence Rate of at Least X%)
+# AET04 variant 9 is produced correctly (with a Difference in Incidence Rate of at Least X%)

     Code
       res